About Me

 • 07/2024: New pre-print with UvA and ETH!
 This work presents a new paradigm for computing predictability during incremental language comprehension.

-• 06/2024: Both of our papers were accepted at Interspeech–reach out if you’ll be in Kos.
+• 06/2024: Both of our papers were accepted at Interspeech–reach out if you’ll also be in Kos.

 • 01/2024: Presenting a talk at the Speech, Music and Hearing group (TMH) in KTH Royal Institute of Technology, Stockholm.